stefan-rogin/webdisk/README.md

 #### 2.2.4.
 Security

 For ease of evaluating the demo, security is only implemented in one endpoint additional to SoW.
 It demonstrates a pre-authentication scenario.
 Each request is filtered using the authentication token, carried in a standard Authorization header with a Bearer token.
-An external authetication system to validate tokens was considered out of scope, therefore any token present is considered valid.
+An external authentication system to validate tokens was considered out of scope, therefore any token present is considered valid.

 #### 2.2.5.
 Data consistency

 Maintaining data consistency between cache and storage was considered out of scope.
 The only synchronization opportunity is at cache initialization.
-The only error correction measure is taken in GET /files/{filename}, where a cache presence folowed by a FileNotFound error from the storage service, will result in the removal of the queried key from the cache.
+The only error correction measure is taken in GET /files/{filename}, where a cache presence followed by a FileNotFound error from the storage service, will result in the removal of the queried key from the cache.

 #### 2.2.6.
 Throttling and queueing